optixx/retrosync/README.md

 ## Compatibility

-Retrosync works with Linux and macOS, and relies on installed tools like _ssh_ and _rsync_.
+ Retrosync functions with macOS, Linux, and Windows, relying on previously installed tools such as Secure Shell (SSH) and Rsync, or utilizing pure Python Secure Shell implementations.
+This means that you need to enable SSH on your Steam Deck if you have not done so already; you can follow this guide for [instructions](https://shendrick.net/Gaming/2022/05/30/sshonsteamdeck.html)

 ## Installing